Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 6. Notify Companies House (If Needed)

-Update your Confirmation Statement
+Learn how to update your Confirmation Statement

 7. Keep Good Records and Get Advice